mwibrow/vlnm/docs/source/normalizers/index.rst

 .. normalizers-table::

-The following sections provide summaries for each normalizer, grouped according to the
+The following sections provide breif summaries for each normalizer.
-Python module in whih they are implemented.
-Clicking on the class name for each normalizer will show the API documentation for that normalizer, with details regarding how to specify parameters when using the normalizer.
+Clicking on the Python class name for each normalizer will show the API documentation which includes details on how to specify parameters when using the normalizer.

-It should be noted, that the module names do not necessarily reflect the classification of normalizers shown in the table above.

 .. normalizers-summaries::